khankuan/audiosign/README.md

 ## Advance Usage
 **Listener**
 Options are available to configure certain settings:
-- size: Size of the id, Default 64-bits.
+- size: Size of the id, Default 160-bits.
 As size increases, it becomes more unstable and audible.
 - step: Step size between each frequency for each bit.
 Default 15.
 Too small, more unstable.
 Too big, audio can be more noticable.
 - baseFrequency: Base frequency to start with.
 Default is 18600 - (size+8) * step.
 Lower frequency makes the audio more noticable.
 - Optional events: 'started', 'stopped'

 **Broadcaster**
 Options are available to configure certain settings:
-- size: Size of the id, Default 64-bits.
+- size: Size of the id, Default 160-bits.
 As size increases, it becomes more unstable.
 - step: Step size between each frequency for each bit.
-Default 35.
+Default 15.
 Too small, more unstable.
 Too big, audio can be more noticable.
 - baseFrequency: Base frequency to start with.
-Default is 18600 - size * step.
+Default is 18600 - (size+8) * step.
 Lower frequency makes the audio more noticable.